 These FAQs should answer most of your questions, but if there is something more you want to know you can always contact us for more information.

 A. Bathing your pet is not required.
-According to veterinary industry standards, your pet should not be allowed to swim or be shampooed within 24 hours after applying a spot-on product.
+According to veterinary industry standards, your pet should not be allowed to swim or be shampooed within 24 hours after applying a topical product.

-A. Activyl can be used in the management of pets with itchy skin due to flea bites—also known as flea allergy dermatitis or FAD.1,2.
+A. Activyl can be used in the management of pets with itchy skin due to flea bites—also known as flea allergy dermatitis or FAD.3,7.

 A. Fleas can be a year-round problem indoors and outdoors.
 Applying Activyl every four weeks ensures your dog and cat will be protected from fleas throughout the year.